On this page

 - the child is not attending or refusing to attend the service or school.

-If you think a child is showing more serious signs of anxiety, speak to their family about your concerns and suggest they talk to their GP.
-The child may need a referral to a mental health professional for an assessment.
+If you think a child is showing more serious signs of anxiety, speak to their family about your concerns.
+You might suggest they talk to their GP, or they may need a referral to a mental health professional for an assessment.

 Be You Professional Learning